 2014 61 Day Challenge Community Partners

-Alpha Kappa Alpha, Incorporated • The American Heart Association • Ben Carson High School of Science and Medicine • The Children's Center • Compuware Corporation • Cornerstone Health High School • Detroit Public Schools • Detroit Public Schools-Office School and Nutrition • DMC Employee Engagement Committee • Exceptional Lifestyle Forum • Fresh Corner Cafe • Illitch Holdings • The Links, Incorporated • Medical Weight Loss Clinic • Michigan State University Extension • National Black Child Development Institute • The Water Station • Wayne County Health & Human Services • Wayne State University Food is Medicine Program
+Alpha Kappa Alpha Sorority Incorporated • Alpha Rho Omega Chapter • The American Heart Association • Ben Carson High School of Science and Medicine • The Children's Center • Compuware Corporation • Cornerstone Health High School • Detroit Delta Preparatory Academy for Social Justice • Delta Sigma Theta Sorority, Incorporated • Detroit Alumnae Chapter • Detroit Health and Wellness Promotion • Detroit Public Schools • Detroit Public Schools-Office School and Nutrition • DMC Employee Engagement Committee • Exceptional Lifestyle Forum • Fresh Corner Cafe • Ilitch Holdings • The Links Incorporated, Great Lakes Chapter • Medical Weight Loss Clinic • Michigan State University Extension • Black Child Development Institute • The Water Station • Wayne County Health & Human Services • Wayne State University Food is Medicine Program